l3r8yJ/l3r8yj.github.io/_posts/2023/2023-03-19-how-to-deploy-with-rultor-and-not-shoot-yourself-in-the-foot.md

 **Attention** if you already installed `gpg` and created some key, you should delete it `gpg --delete-key "YOUR_OLD_KEY"`
 `gpg --delete-secret-key "YOUR_OLD_KEY"`
 Go to `~/.gnupg` and delete two files: `pubring.gpg` and `secring.gpg`, they may not exist.

 **Start**

 Well, you should [install](https://gnupg.org/download/index.html#sec-1-2) `gpg`

-After that you have to create new key:
+After that you have to create a new key:

   1. `gpg --full-gen-key`